Improving Multibeam Data Quality Across the U.S. Academic Research Fleet

 American Geophysical Union Publications

 Johnson, Paul; Beaudoin, Jonathan; and Ferrini, V L., "Improving Multibeam Data Quality Across the U.S. Academic Research Fleet" (2012).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 668.